Lee20171010/symbol-window/SPEC.md

     - **Double Click:** Jumps to the symbol location in the editor and reveals it.
 - **Cursor Sync (Current Editor Mode):** (Planned) Moving the cursor in the editor automatically highlights/selects the corresponding symbol in the tree and scrolls it into view.
 - **Keyboard Shortcuts:**
-    - The extension provides commands (`symbol-window.focus`, `symbol-window.refresh`, `symbol-window.toggleMode`) that users can bind to custom shortcuts.
+    - The extension provides commands (`symbol-window.refresh`, `symbol-window.toggleMode`, `symbol-window.rebuildIndex`, `symbol-window.rebuildIndexFull`) that users can bind to custom shortcuts.
 - **Keyboard Navigation (Webview):**
     - `Arrow Up/Down`: Move focus from Search Bar to the List, or navigate within the List.
     - `Arrow Left/Right`: Move cursor within the Search Bar (when focused).